bernardoaraujor/corinda/docs/README.md

 ## Composite Models

 Composite Models are abstractions for the composition of atomic rule structures dictating the password string.
 Each Composite Model has a Name, a Frequency value, a Probability value, a total Entropy value, and an array of strings representing the Elementary Models that form the composed structure.
+Frequency, Probablity and total Entropy values are all tied to the Composite Model's occurances in a Training list.

 Composite Models are implemented in the [Composite Module](https://github.com/bernardoaraujor/corinda/blob/master/composite/composite.go).